kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 ## Formative Assignments (40% of final grade)

-Over the duration of the course, there will be four formative assignment that will help you reinforce the concepts that you are exploring in the lessons.
+Over the duration of the course, there will be four formative assignments that will help you reinforce the concepts that you are exploring in the lessons.
 These assignments are:

 - Assignment 1: Reading and Analyzing Writing (Due: 16 January, 2023)
 - Assignment 2: Internship Cover Letter (Due: 30 January, 2023)